 The deadline is now available for the electronic device manufacturer.
 At the end of the transitional period, the approval of competent authorities is mandatory.

-Key Takeaways For Software as a Medical Device Manufacturers
+Key takeaways for Software as a Medical Device Manufacturer

 CiteMed will help you comply with regulatory requirements for MDSW.
 The medical device can help you compete with fast-paced innovation.